drdrej/app-buildr/README.md

 1. install appbuildr
 2. create prototype-project
-3. create/download transformers
+3. create transformers
-4. declare model
+4. create project-model
-5. fill project-files with macros
+5. enrich prototype-files with macros
-6. create app-model
-7. generate app-boilerplate-code
+6. generate app-boilerplate-code

 ### Where to use appbuildr?